 What is Linear Regression?

-Linear regression has two primary purposes—understanding the relationships between variables and forecasting.
+Linear regression has two primary purposes—understanding the relationships between variables and prediction.

 - The coefficients represent the estimated magnitude and direction (positive/negative) of the relationship between each independent variable and the dependent variable.

-- A linear regression equation allows you to predict the mean value of the dependent variable given values of the independent variables that you specify.
+- The equation allows you to predict the mean value of the dependent variable given the values of the independent variables that you specify.

 Suppose we use linear regression to model how the outside temperature in Celsius and Insulation thickness in centimeters, our two independent variables, relate to air conditioning costs in dollars (dependent variable).